-There are lot of common misconceptions around cybersecurity.
+There are lot of common misconceptions about cybercrime.
 The biggest one and the most damaging one is thinking that it could never happen to you.

 You might think, ‘what reason does anyone have to hack me?’
 Here’s one reason to consider – ever think about how valuable your health insurance is?
 On the black market, those numbers on your insurance card are up to 10 times more valuable than your credit card.

-When basic cybersecurity practices like keeping software updated and devices secured, it’s an open invitation for hackers.
+When basic cybersecurity practices are ignored, like keeping software updated and devices secured, it’s an open invitation for hackers.
 Think about it like this: you secure other valuables – why not your personal information?

 No matter where we are – at home, at work, at your next-door neighbor’s or traveling across the world – every person has a role to play in preventing cybercrime, which is just as real a crime as any.
 When you don’t take it seriously, everyone is at risk.
 In care delivery settings, that means patients are at risk too.

 HIMSS’s health information and technology cybersecurity podcast, Code Red, focuses on cybersecurity challenges facing healthcare today and tomorrow, featuring the voices of the people on the front lines.
 Here are a few stories covered on the podcast that will remind you about the importance of preventing cybercrime.

 Imagine you are pulling another long shift at the hospital when suddenly you receive a threatening message from someone claiming to be associated with a well-known hacktivist group.
 The message indicates knowledge of a complex legal case regarding a patient or client, accompanied by a list of demands for staff to comply with – and, of course, threats for not complying.

 What would you do if you received a message like this?
 How would you address invalid claims about patient negligence, accompanied by serious threats?